edvler/yii2-adldap-module/docs/USAGE_WITH_USER_MODEL.md

 Now you can go to the login in page of your yii installation (see upper right corner of the website).
 Use the user which you are made to a member of the group **yii2_example_group** in Active Directory.
 If everythings okay you should see the username in upper right corner.

 #### Try some permission stuff
 ##### Special About text only visible for users with permission "permissionDisplayDetailedAbout"
 Open the file views/site/about.php
-Place the following after the opening <div> tag or somewhere else in the file
+Place the following after the closing **div** tag or somewhere else in the file
 ```php
 <?php
 if (\Yii::$app->user->can('permissionDisplayDetailedAbout')) {